 We conclude that MEV extraction on BSC operates at the millisecond scale.
-Block time determines when results are finalised; opportunity time determines who captures the profit.
-The gap between these two timescales introduces structural inequality: actors with privileged, low-latency connectivity consistently win, while others (i.e., searchers or smaller builders) rarely reach the proposer within the profitable window.
+Block time determines when results are finalized; opportunity time determines who captures the profit.
+The gap between these two timescales introduces structural inequality: actors with privileged and low-latency connectivity will win, while others (i.e., searchers or smaller builders) rarely reach the proposer within the profitable window.